tradingstrategy-ai/docs/source/glossary.rst

         This approach can help to reduce the impact of short-term market fluctuations and allow the investor to accumulate more shares when prices are low and fewer shares when prices are high.

+    Longing

+        Longing means to make a trade where one assumes the price of an asset is going up.

+        To go long is the opposite of :term:`shorting`.

+        - Longs can be be :term:`spot market` purchases (consider it as :term:`1x leverage <leverage>`

+        - Longs can be :term:`levered <leverage>` for higher profits on success

+        In decentralised finance, you can build a levered long trade using :term:`lending protocols <lending protocol>`.

+        See also

+        - :term:`Shorting`

+        - :term:`Spot market`

+        - :term:`Decentralised finance`

+        - :term:`Lending protocol`

+        - :term:`Trading strategy`

     Shorting

         Short selling, also known as shorting or going short, is a :term:`trading strategy` in which an investor borrows as aasset, sells the borrowed asset, and then aims to buy the asset back at a lower price to make a profit.